lilmatt/callpass-js/README.md

 ## Usage

-Change the callsign between the single quotes on the <body onLoad...> line, save, and open in a web browser.
+Change the callsign between the single quotes on the
+<code>&lt;body onLoad...&gt;</code> line, save, and open in a web browser.
 The passcode will show up in an alert box.

 This software does no checking of callsign validity whatsoever.
 It _does_ however strip any SSIDs (-1, -3, -7, etc.) from a callsign if one is entered.

-73
-N2PYI
+73 de N2PYI